Hubmakerlabs/replicatr/doc/chaindata.md

 The native encoding of Nostr is JSON, but this is only mandatory in data types that have canonical forms that are hashed and signed.
 In storage and on the wire, there can be other encodings such as BSON, MessagePack, Protobuf, CBOR, so long as the encoding can be turned into JSON for messaging relays that do not implement the alternative encodings.

-The following list is of the data types that will be stored on the IC, as a reference for those building the IC canister that will interface with the `replicatr` nostr relay:
+The following list is of the data types that will be stored on the IC, as a reference for those building the IC canister that will interface with the `replicatr` nostr relay.

+Events are selectively stored whole by the IC, based on the criteria of their size and the directions from which demand for them is likely to come.
+Profile data and community and chat events that do not have their own body of content, or if they are wrapped inside another event, this can be identified by the kind number of the event.

+Events that are not stored on the IC only have the ID, timestamp, pubkey of the author (compactly stored as a fingerprint alongside an index) and depending on the kind, maybe the tags.
+The content and signature are elided as they are not useful to the filter requests.
+The relays that have copies of the full event are noted alongside these details, and these relays will then be queried for the full content to enable such things as full text searches or delivering the event to a client.

 ### Event